riasingh2353/team27/docs/Lab1.md

-We used these PWM output pins next to drive our servos, which would eventually mobilize our robot.
-Including Arduino’s Servo library in the header of our program, we were able to write a range of rotation speeds to the servo.
+Next, we used these PWM output pins to drive our servos, which would eventually mobilize our robot.
+By including Arduino’s Servo library in the header of our program, we were able to write a range of rotation speeds to the servo.
 Once more, we implemented our potentiometer/voltage divider circuit here, allowing us to physically adjust the Servo’s rotation speed during operation.

 *Servo Wiring Setup:*